 1. Raise the finance by borrowing against an asset you own in another country and paying cash for your Italian property.

 2. Buy a property where the developer offers finance.
-We currently have three of these;
+We currently have two of these;

 3. Find a property where the private owner is willing to accept a deposit now and have the rest paid off in instalments over a number of years, typically 2 – 3.

 The agreement is contracted through a notary and is know as a ‘purchase deed with retention of title’ and the property only legally changes hands (although the buyer can occupy the property) once the final payment is made.
-If the buyer defaults on any instalments, he loses anything paid so far and must return the property to the vendor.
+If the buyer defaults on any instalments, they lose anything paid so far and must return the property to the vendor.